Overview

 RYBREVANT FASPRO™ is for subcutaneous use only.
 Do not administer RYBREVANT FASPRO™ intravenously

-Once the syringe(s) are prepped, prepare to administer the injection.
+Once the syringe(s) is prepped, prepare to administer the injection.
 RYBREVANT FASPRO™ must be administered by a healthcare professional

-- Inject the required volume of RYBREVANT FASPRO™ into the subcutaneous tissue of the abdomen over approximately 5 minutes to minimize injection site irritation
+- Administer each injection of RYBREVANT FASPRO™ subcutaneously in the abdomen over approximately 5 minutes

-- Do not inject into tattoos, scars, or areas where the skin is red, bruised, tender, hard, not intact, or within 2 inches (5 cm) around the periumbilical area
+- Do not inject into tattoos or scars or areas where the skin is red, bruised, tender, hard, not intact, or within 2 inches (5 cm) around the periumbilical area

 - If the patient experiences pain, pause or slow down delivery